LibraryOfCongress/concordia/docs/how-we-work.md

 - HIGH: comment and @ the developer in the feature ticket
 - LOW: open a new FEATURE ticket.
 This ticket will be added to the backlog and up for priortization in alignment meeting and backlog grooming.
 Link to related ticket by adding the issue #.

-If a HIGH issue needs to be addressed, tester should expect to be available to respond to developers questions until acceptance criteria is met.
+If a HIGH issue needs to be addressed, tester should expect to be available to respond to developers questions and retest until acceptance criteria is met.

 ### Branch strategy and Pull Request Process